Max Planck Institute for Social Anthropology: Anthropology of Economic Experimentation

 Headed by Prof. Dr. Biao Xiang, the Department of Anthropology of Economic Experimentation focuses on a wide range of political economy issues, including state-society relations, labour, social reproduction, and mobility governance, through the lens of migration.

-Integration and Conflict
+Max Planck Law

-Formerly headed by retired Prof. Dr. Günther Schlee, the discontinued Department of Integration and Conflict focused on social systems particularly based on identification and differentiation among groups.
-The department looked into the holistic elements that build ethnic identity through kinship, friendship, language, history, religion, and how ethnicity plays a role across social systems at individual and supra-individual levels.
+The institute (department of law and anthropology) is part of the research network Max Planck Law.

 Management

 The Max Planck Institute for Social Anthropology is mainly represented by the following people: